 Macarons were apparently invented in Venetian monasteries in the 8th century.
 They’re so incredibly Italian that the Medici family is involved in their history (nothing in Italy happened without the Medicis – heck, it still doesn’t).
 It was Catherine di Medici who brought the macaron to France when she married the king of France in the 16th century, before things went grimly south (seriously, Google it, it’s a fascinating part of French history).
 The name macaron came from the Italian word for meringue or paste, maccherone, not the French word, because that would just be meringue… The French Gallicised the Italian word and in doing so stole so much credit that apparently belongs solely to the Italians.
 I mean, how many people do you know who go to an Italian pasticceria for macarons?
 None?
 Exactly, because everyone thinks that macarons are French!
 Oh the injustice.
 Although in saying that, it does appear that the French were responsible for taking two macarons and sandwiching them together with a tasty filling, thus creating what we call today macarons.
 Maybe they deserve some credit…

 But to complicate matters further, there are also macaroons (now it gets really confusing).
-You see, Italian macaroons are those small, upside down cone-like sweets made from almond and coconut.
+You see, Italian macaroons are those small, cone-like sweets made from almond and coconut.
 They are chewy and squishy, unlike macarons which are famously crispy and light.
 Yet, macaroons are almost equally as old as macarons, arguably made in the same pasticceria (thank you, Catherine di Medici – there’s a thing I never thought I’d say).
 So there’s serious confusion here: is a macaroon just a strange, undercooked version of a macaron?
 Is the macaron really Italian, or is it the macaroon that is Italian and we’ve just got our wires crossed over the centuries so that we now think two completely different sweets are just odd versions of each other?
 Are macaron and macaroon completely interchangeable words or polar opposite sweets?
 Is it all just a plot to confuse and enchant?
 Who knows.
 I’m thoroughly confused and would appreciate a time machine to know what was really going on when Catherine crossed that border in 500 years ago.
 But I think I can say fairly confidently that these are macarons, Italian, not French, and very tasty.

 Chocolate Raspberry Macarons